Bits-to-Photon: End-to-End Learned Scalable Point Cloud Compression for Direct Rendering: Method

 We extract features at level $N$ using a multi-layer Minkowski Convolution Network~\cite{choy20194d}.
 The original Minkowski convolution is defined as,

-where $K$ is the kernel size and $\mathcal{N}(u, K, P^{\text{in}})$ is the set of occupied input points that are within the kernel size of the output point $u$. $P^{\text{in}}$ and $P^{\text{out}}$ denote the set of occupied points.
+where $\mathcal{N}(u, K, P^{\text{in}})$ is the set of occupied input points that are within the $K\times K\times K$ neighborhood of the output point $u$. $P^{\text{in}}$ and $P^{\text{out}}$ denote the set of occupied points.
 We observe that this definition of convolution is not geometry invariant, as it tends to produce higher magnitude where the neighborhood around $u$ is denser.
-To address this problem, we propose a geometry-invariant 3D sparse convolution, which is crucial for color feature extraction and reconstruction.
+To address this problem, we propose a {\it geometry-invariant 3D sparse convolution}, which is crucial for color feature extraction and reconstruction.
 The geometry-invariant 3D sparse convolution is defined as,

-which normalizes the output response by the norm of \textbf{active} kernel weights.
+which normalizes the output response by the $L_2$ norm of {\it active} kernel weights.
 This normalization ensures that the convolution response is consistent across different point densities in the local area.

-We detail the conditional entropy coding in Sec.~\ref{sec:entropy_coding} and the 3D Gaussian decoding in Sec.~\ref{sec:predictive_rendering}.
-Please refer to the supplementary material for more details on the network architectures we used to extract features and generate the 3D Gaussian clouds.